 The lesson to be taken from this is that your body needs some time for deep relaxation each week to ensure stress recovery balance can be attained.
 Since working exceptionally long hours will not help you any more than working slightly long hours, it is best to assign some time to truly relax for the sake of your job and your health.

-We offer coaching and support to help improve stress recovery time for greater personal effectiveness.
-Contact us to find out how.
+We offer coaching and support to help improve sleep, recovery and resilience for greater personal effectiveness.
+Contact us or visit our Solutions to find out how.